ozkary/ozkary.github.io/dep-book/chapters/04-about.md

 This book transcends theory, thrusting you directly into the dynamic world of data engineering.
 We'll journey through the entire process, from **discovering raw data** to **crafting insightful visualizations** using powerful tools like **Python, Jupyter Notebooks, Terraform, Docker, Data Lakes, Data Warehouse, Pipelines, Orchestration and Looker Studio**.
 Each step is a hands-on learning experience, guided by **GitHub-hosted exercises** that let you tackle real-world challenges.

 This book will guide you into not thinking about ad-hoc implementations but embrace the power of process-driven data engineering.
 This journey transcends mere solution development; it's about learning a meticulously crafted process for extracting actionable insights from data.
-You'll navigate a structured path, commencing with a meticulous discovery phase that unveils the hidden stories within your data and ending with an operational data warehouse for your data analysis.
+You'll navigate a structured path, commencing with a discovery phase that unveils the hidden stories within your data and ending with an operational data warehouse for your data analysis.

 **The tools we cover in this book include:**